dantonnoriega/ultinomics.org/_posts/2016-03-29-pdf-text-convert-ocr-tesseract.md

 ---
 layout: post
-title: Converting Unsearchable PDF Files to Raw Text Using `convert` and `tesseract`.
+title: Converting Unsearchable PDF Files (aka PDF scans) to Raw Text Using Command Line Tools `convert` and `tesseract`
-excerpt: "Often, one gets a PDF file that is a scan of a book or text, which cannot be searched (boo).
+excerpt: "Often, one gets a PDF file that is a scan of a book or text, which cannot be searched (boo!).
 A good (but not perfect) solution is to use Optical Character Recognition (OCR) to convert the pdf to a txt file and search that instead."
 modified: 2016-03-129
 tags: [convert, tesseract, mac os x, terminal, ocr]
 comments: true
 ---

-# REQUIRES
+# Requirements

 1. Command line tools
 	+ `convert`